On the closure of the positive Hodge locus: Introduction

-\begin{rem} \Cref{cor1} should be compared with the classical Andr\'e-Oort conjecture (now a theorem when $\Sh^0_K(\G, X)$ is of abelian type, for instance for $\Sh^0_K(\G, X) = \cA_g$).
-In the same situation, the Andr\'e-Oort conjecture says that there are finitely many maximal special subvarieties of $\Sh^0_K(\G, X)$ {\em contained} in $S$; while \Cref{cor1} describes the positive dimensional intersections of $S$ with the special subvarieties of $\Sh^0_K(\G, X)$.
-Thus the Andr\'e-Oort conjecture is an ``atypical intersection'' statement in the sense of \cite{Zannier}, while \Cref{main} is a ``typical intersection'' statement (in particular both statement seem completely independent).
-More generally the full \Cref{main} seems to be the ``typical intersection'' counterpart to the ``atypical intersection'' conjecture for $\ZZ$VHS proposed in \cite[Conj.
-1.9]{klin}, generalizing the Zilber-Pink conjectures for Shimura varieties.
-In particular it provides an answer to the geometric part of the na\"ive \cite[Question 1.2]{klin} (we warn the reader that our $\HL(S, \VV^\otimes)$ is denoted by $\HL(S, \VV)$ in \cite{klin}). \end{rem}
+More generally \Cref{main} is the ``typical intersection'' counterpart to the ``atypical intersection'' conjecture for $\ZZ$VHS proposed in \cite[Conj.
+1.9]{klin} (which generalizes the Zilber-Pink conjectures for Shimura varieties).
+It provides an answer to the geometric part of the na\"ive \cite[Question 1.2]{klin} (we warn the reader that our $\HL(S, \VV^\otimes)$ is denoted $\HL(S, \VV)$ in \cite{klin}).